Your best friend for file transfer

 Save downloaded files to

 This pop-up menu specifies which folder Fetch will save items to when you download them.
 If the folder you want isn't listed, choose the Other item and select the desired folder.
 You can also drag a folder's icon from the Finder to the pop-up menu to set it as the download folder.
 Choose Ask every time to have Fetch prompt you for a location to save the downloaded files whenever you use the Get command.
-The Downloads folder is the default setting on Mac OS X 10.5 and later; the Desktop folder is the default setting on Mac OS X 10.4 and earlier.
+The Downloads folder is the default setting.

 Overwrite files with conflicting names